School of Theology

 In evidenza

-This year as well, the Embassy of France to the Holy See and the Pious Establishments of France in Rome and Loreto are offering 50 scholarships for the French language.
+The French Embassy to the Holy See and the Pious Institutes of France in Rome and Loreto are offering, once again this year, 50 scholarships for studying the French language to students of universities, academies, and pontifical institutes.

-The initiative includes a one-month stay (July or August) in Paris, at the Institut Catholique.
+The program includes a one-month stay (July or August) in Paris at the Institut Catholique.

-Applications are open until February 25th.
+Applications are open until March 2, 2025.

 Pages